International Health Law (6 ECTS)

 When: Block 2

-Teaching method: Students will have to study and critically reflect upon various health-related themes, in light of the relevant international standards.
-Specific individual or group assignments will be part of the preparations for class, which may touch on, for example, an envisaged text of a Framework Convention for Global Health and/or domestic model legislation in the field of health.
+Students will have to study and critically reflect upon these health-related themes, in light of the relevant international standards.
+Specific individual and group assignments will be part of the preparations for class, which may touch on, for example, an envisaged text of a Framework Convention for Global Health and/or domestic model legislation in the field of health.
 Each student will have to give a presentation on a specific topic of his or her choice, in preparation of his or her individual paper.

 *Official course information and schedules during the academic year can be found in Ocasys.

 |Laatst gewijzigd:||13 augustus 2018 11:56|